-Muzmatch adds $7M to swipe right on Muslim majority markets – TechCrunch
+Muzmatch adds $7M to swipe right on Muslim-majority markets – TechCrunch

 “The key for us is how do we do [videochat] in a way that is sensible and equally gives both sides control.
 That’s the key.”

-Nor will it just be “simple video”.
+Nor will it just be “simple video.”
 He says they’re also looking at how they can use profile data more creatively, especially for helping more private users connect around shared personality traits.

 “There’s a lot of things we want to do within the app of really showing the richness of our profiles.
 One thing that we have that other apps don’t have are profiles that are really rich.
 So we have about 22 different data points on the profile.
 There’s a lot that people do and want to share.
 So the goal for us is how do we really try and show that off?